stople/OpenTitus/README.md

 make install
 ```

-To test out your build, copy it into the game folder and follow the instructions inside `bin/README.md`.
+To test out your build, follow the instructions inside `bin/README.md`.

 You need the original game files to make use of OpenTitus.
 OpenTitus parses the original files.
 It works with both Titus the Fox and Moktar.